QGFN: Controllable Greediness with Action Values: Introduction

 \section{Introduction}

-Generative Flow Networks~\citep{bengio2021flow, bengio2021gflownet}, also known as GFlowNets, or GFNs, were recently introduced as a novel generative framework in the family of energy based models~\citep{malkin2022gflownets,zhang2022unifying}.
+Generative Flow Networks~\citep{bengio2021flow, bengio2021gflownet}, also known as GFlowNets, or GFNs, were recently introduced as a novel generative framework in the family of energy-based models~\citep{malkin2022gflownets,zhang2022unifying}.
 Given some energy function $f(x)$ over objects $\mathcal{X}$, the promise of GFNs is to train a sampler $p_\theta$ such that at convergence $p_\theta(x) \propto \exp(-f(x))$; $\exp(-f(x))$ is also referred to as \emph{the reward} $R(x)$ in GFN literature, inheriting terminology from Reinforcement Learning (RL).
-GFNs achieve this sampling via a constructive approach, treating the creation of some object $x$ as a sequential additive process (rather than an iterative local process \textit{à la} Markov chain Monte Carlo (MCMC)).
-The main advantage of a GFN is its ability to generate a greater diversity of low-energy/high-reward objects compared to approaches based on MCMC or RL~\citep{bengio2021flow,jain2022biological,jain2023multi}, or even Soft-RL~\citep[which, while related to GFNs, accomplishes something different by default, as discussed in][]{tiapkin2023generative}.
+GFNs achieve this sampling via a constructive approach, treating the creation of some object $x$ as a sequential additive process (rather than an iterative local process \textit{à la} Markov chain Monte Carlo (MCMC) that can suffer from mode-mixing issues).
+The main advantage of a GFN is its ability to generate a greater diversity of low-energy/high-reward objects compared to approaches based on MCMC or RL~\citep{bengio2021flow,jain2022biological,jain2023multi}, or even Soft-RL--which, while related to GFNs, accomplishes something different by default~\citep{tiapkin2023generative,mohammadpour2024maximum,deleu2024discrete}.

-An important control knob in GFNs has been the use of a temperature (hyper)parameter.
-To get more interesting samples, it is common to train a model to sample in proportion to $R(x)^\beta$; $\beta$ is an inverse temperature, typically $\gg 1$, which pushes the model to become \emph{greedier}.
-Tuning this hyperparameter is non-trivial, making it challenging to train some GFNs; for example, trajectory balance~\citep{malkin2022trajectory} is sensitive to the ``peakiness" of the reward landscape~\citep{madan2023learning}.
-Although it is possible to train temperature-conditional models~\citep{kim2023learning}, doing so requires a neural network to essentially learn a whole \emph{family} of GFNs--no easy task, albeit doable, e.g., in multiobjective settings~\citep{jain2023multi}.
+To generate more interesting samples and avoid oversampling from low-reward regions, it is common to train a model to sample in proportion to $R(x)^\beta$; $\beta$ is an inverse temperature, typically $\gg 1$, which pushes the model to become \emph{greedier}.
+The use of this temperature (hyper)parameter is an important control knob in GFNs.
+However, tuning this hyperparameter is non-trivial, which complicates training certain GFNs; for example, trajectory balance~\citep{malkin2022trajectory} is sensitive to the ``peakiness" of the reward landscape~\citep{madan2023learning}.
+Although it is possible to train temperature-conditional models~\citep{kim2023learning}, doing so essentially requires learning a whole \emph{family} of GFNs--no easy task, albeit doable, e.g., in multiobjective settings~\citep{jain2023multi}.